-Open a new window the will show a summary of the active entries and some statistics about the sequence (such as the GC content). [shortcut key: O]
+Open a new window the will show a summary of the active entries and some statistics about the sequence

 Sequence Statistics

 The overview window show the following statistics about the sequence:

 - Number of bases. - GC percentage. - The number of each nucleotide in the sequence. - GC percentage of non-ambiguous bases ie. the GC content percentage ignoring bases other than A,T,C and G. This should be the same as the "GC percentage" above.